intelsdi-x/snap-plugin-lib-cpp/examples/stream-collector/README.md

 ## Interface methods

 In order to write a plugin for Snap, it is necessary to define a few methods to satisfy the appropriate interfaces.
-These interfaces must be defined for a collector plugin:
+These interfaces must be defined for a stream-collector plugin:

 ```cpp
 /**